folio-org/folio-ansible/doc/ansible-roles.md

 *Note: without a running Okapi instance, this role will fail.*

-## mod-circulation-build
-Clones and builds the source from folio-org/mod-circulation on GitHub.
-Depends on common, openjdk-8, and maven-3.

-## mod-circulation-docker
-Builds the Docker image for mod-circulation and launches it via Okapi.
-Depends on mod-circulation-build, docker-engine, and okapi-docker or okapi-src.

 ## mod-metadata
 Loads the Docker images for the inventory-storage and inventory modules from Docker Hub, registers and deploys as a system service in